rpm-software-management/dnf/doc/api_plugins.rst

     Plugin can override this.
 This hook is called immediately after :attr:`.Base.sack` is initialized with data from all the enabled repos.

+  .. method:: pre_transaction

+    Plugin can override this.
+This hook is called just before transaction execution.
+This means after a successful transaction test.
+RPMDB is locked during that time.

   .. method:: transaction

     Plugin can override this.
 This hook is called immediately after a successful transaction.